Gatlinburg Fall Colors Forecast and Foliage Report

 Freezing temperatures are the worst enemy for fall colors.
 If temperatures dip to freezing levels, leaves will brown up almost immediately and begin to fall.
 So also be on the lookout for a “cold snap” of freezing temperatures and try to get your visit in before it happens!

-Foliage Forecast: September 16, 2023 – September has been filled with many hot, dry days and the forecast is calling for the high temps to hit the 80’s throughout the rest of September.
-This is a similar weather pattern as last year, which can cause fall colors to delay into later October.
+Foliage Forecast: September 16, 2024 – This summer has been very similar to last year with many hot, dry days.
+The current forecast is calling for the high temps to hit the 80’s throughout the rest of September, which can cause fall colors to delay into later October.

 The dry summer can also lead to leaves dropping faster than normal as well, so we’ll be on the lookout for signs of that in October.
 Last year, we saw many (but not all) leaves falling in the highest elevations around October 10th.
 The colors closest to downtown Gatlinburg and Pigeon Forge became the most vibrant during the last 10 days of October.
 We appear to be on a similar track this year.